If You Are Being Abused

 - Plan how you could get out of the house quickly if your partner becomes violent.
 Try to position yourself near a door where you can escape quickly.

-- Put together a suitcase and keep it at a friend or family member’s house.
-Put in it clothes for you and your children, needed medication, important papers, car keys, photographs, money, and emergency phone numbers.
-Add anything else you might need if you have to leave suddenly.
+- Put together a suitcase and keep it at somewhere safe, easily accessible, and hidden from your partner.
+Pack it with clothes for you and your children, medication refills and information, important papers, car keys, photographs, money, and emergency phone numbers.
+Add anything else you might need if you have to leave suddenly (see list below).

 - Talk to your children about how they can keep themselves safe as well.